Dedham Vale has picturesque villages, rivers, meadows and includes these beautiful cottages…

 The Grove Cottages: Winners of The 2018 Rose Award by VisitEngland in recognition Of Service Excellence.

-Staying in any of these Dedham Vale cottages is a truly unique experience and all of which are very romantic holiday cottages to spent time in and relax.
+Staying in any of these Dedham Vale cottages is a unique experience.

 About the Dedham Vale